palladius/ricc.rocks/gemini/doc/posts/original-work/2023-02-04-music/index.md

 ---
 # Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
 # initial HEADER :) Lets try to keep it small :)
-title: "💦 Symlinked Music I like 🎹"
+title: "💦♊ [Geminocks] Music I like 🎹"
 date: 2023-02-03T21:17:43+01:00
 draft: false
 tags: